ankur198/claude-commands/start-tm.md

-Please start working on the next task mentioned by task master
+Please start working on the next task mentioned by task master.
+Always read the prd present in .taskmaster/docs/prd.txt to understand the business context.